 and pluralism, which were among Gandhi’s most important teachings.

 According to Rice University Professor Dr. Stephen Klineberg, noted sociologist, Houston is one of the most vibrant, culturally expansive places in the United States.
 Its urban sprawl is bigger than Baltimore, Chicago, Detroit, and Philadelphia combined.

 Houston ranked first in WalletHub’s 2019 Diversity Study Series, which scored 501 of the nation’s largest cities in five categories (household diversity, religious diversity, socioeconomic diversity, cultural diversity, and economic diversity) across 13 metrics1.
 Out of all WalletHub categories, Houston earned its highest ranking in cultural diversity, at No. 29, a calculation based on diversity in race, ethnicity, birthplace, and languages spoken in the city.

 Houston’s cultural diversity makes it rich with opportunities for residents and visitors alike to explore cultural activities, experience different kinds of foods, and meet people of various backgrounds.
 Conversely, experts say that some may be overwhelmed by the richness, that governing and managing a diverse city is more difficult, and conflict is inevitable2.

-Mahatma Gandhi changed the lives of millions of people in India and around the world by serving as an apostle of truth and peace and by showing that profound social change can be achieved through peaceful means.
-By telling the story of Gandhi and the leaders he inspired, the Eternal Gandhi Museum Houston assures to activate a collection of educational initiatives that encourage children, youth, and adults to choose the path of peaceful conflict resolution.
+Mahatma Gandhi changed the lives of millions of people in India and around the world by serving as an advocate of truth and peace and by showing that profound social change can be achieved through peaceful means.
+By telling the story of Gandhi and the leaders he inspired, the Eternal Gandhi Museum Houston will educate and inspire children, youth, and adults to choose the path of peaceful conflict resolution.